jstritch/easy-git-annex/README.md

 Helper functions assist the application with parsing command responses.

 Callbacks for stdout and stderr are available to show progress of time-consuming commands.
-Environment variables may be specified for the process.
+Environment variables may also be specified.

 ## Installation